DATA PROTECTION POLICY

 |Record keeping requirements||Suggested record|

-Although it is envisaged that the Business will act as data controller in the majority of cases, where the Business processes personal data on behalf of another person the Business will make sure to maintain a record of its activities as a data processor and/or data controller.
+Although it is envisaged that the Business will act as Controller in most cases, where the Business processes personal data on behalf of another person the Business will make sure to maintain a record of its activities as a Processor and/or Controller.
 This record should include a general description of the following:

 - The identity of the Business and contact details.